prashanthprabhala/SI_PK_PCAEigen/README.md

 ## ASDRP PCA‐Eigen Repository

-This is the repository containing all the code and data associated with the work "Determining Key Pharmacokinetic Properties of FDA-Approved Therapeutic Drugs Using Machine Learning and Weighted Score Analysis".
+This is the repository containing the code associated with the work "Determining Key Pharmacokinetic Properties of FDA-Approved Therapeutic Drugs Using Machine Learning and Weighted Score Analysis".

 This project automates the end-to-end extraction, processing, and weighted-score analysis of pharmacokinetic predictions for FDA-approved small-molecule drugs, using three web-based ADMET platforms (SwissADME, XUNDrug, ADMETLab 2.0).
 It computes both eigenvalue- and IQR-based weights on standardized PK features to rank compounds and track temporal trends.